AlexSantopaolo/CNN-for-image-classification/README.md

 Achievement: Machine Learning exam (partial).

+<h3> Introduction </h3>

 Convolutional Neural Networks are used since they are able to deal with multi-dimensional data by means of a kernel that moves along the image and perform some operations on it, so as to obtain some new representation of that image.
 Two different approaches are followed in this work: first, a Convolutional Neural Network is created, trained and tested.
 It is named MugnanoNet.
 Then, transfer learning is applied: in this way, a pre-trained model is used and compared with MugnanoNet.

 <h3> Dataset </h3>